Renewal of legacy information systems

 Renewal of Legacy Information Systems

 The renewal of legacy information systems is the responsibility of institutions and their respective ministries.
-Digital Iceland provides guidance, standards, and support where appropriate, but the projects themselves remain the responsibility of the relevant institution and ministry.
+Ministry of Finance and Economic Affairs in collaboration with Digital Iceland provides guidance, standards, and support where appropriate, but the projects themselves remain the responsibility of the relevant institution and ministry.

-The objective of Digital Iceland is to support institutions in preparing the renewal of legacy systems in a structured manner, reducing risk, and ensuring that critical government systems continue to support services, data, and operations in a secure and sustainable way.
+The objective of Ministry of Finance and Economic Affairs is to support institutions in preparing the renewal of legacy systems in a structured manner, reducing risk, and ensuring that critical government systems continue to support services, data, and operations in a secure and sustainable way.

 The renewal of legacy information systems is not only about replacing outdated software.
 It is about improving operations, reducing risk, and ensuring that critical government systems continue to support services, data, and operations in a secure and sustainable way.
 The goal is for projects to be better prepared, based on shared standards, and to deliver lasting value for the government.